writeprac/writeprac/about/index.md

 ---
 layout: page
-title: About the Theme
+title: About WritePrac
-tags: [about, Jekyll, theme, moon]
+tags: [about, Jekyll, writing]
 date: 2016-03-21
 comments: false
 ---

 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

-## Features
+## About Me
-* Minimal, you can focus on your content
-* Responsive
-* Disqus integration
-* Syntax highlighting
-* Optional post image
-* Social icons
-* Page for sharing projects
-* Optional background image
-* Simple navigation menu
-* MathJax support
+* I'm a student who really loves writing.
+* I've always wanted to have a personal blog, but i've never had the courage to reveal myself to others online.
+* I enjoy drawing (mostly digital), music production, and computer programming (weird mix huh?).

 ## Preview